He4eT/simple-spaceapi/README.md

 By default, the server will be available at `http://0.0.0.0:1337/`.

-You can change this behavior by editing `.env` file if needed.
+You can change this behavior by editing the `.env` file if needed.

 ## Resources